liblaber/voyado-engage-2.0.0-typescript-1.0.0/documentation/services/ContactsService.md

 ## ContactsV_CountByContactType

 Get number of approved contacts of given type.
-&nbsp;
-&nbsp;This is a cached value that will be updated with a &nbsp;set frequency (normally once every 20 min).
+This is a cached value that will be updated with a set frequency (normally once every 20 min).

 - HTTP Method: `GET`
 - Endpoint: `/api/v2/contacts/{contactType}/count`